CardinalKit/cardinalkit-docs/src/3-web/1-deploy.md

 ## 3. Run Vue Project

 Once we have configured firebase complements, the next step is to run the service of your website locally.
+You can also deploy it to the cloud using [Firebase Hosting](https://firebase.google.com/docs/hosting).

 ```bash
  cd cardinal-kit-web